ksan01/AlgoProject/README.md

 the order or any other BUY orders until the fund increases again, and prints an appropriate message
-- If the z-score of a stock is greater than 1, but the stock is not in possesion, i.e. there is no stock to sell, does not execute a SELL order and prints an appropriate message
+- If the z-score of a stock is greater than 1, but the stock is not in possesion, i.e. if there is no stock to sell, does not execute a SELL order and prints an appropriate message

 ## The Program